They nurture pupils and students through the core elements of education through to gaining their qualifications.

 There are two routes into teaching – studying a QTS or PGCE at university or on the job training.

-The first route means you study at university, get a qualification, and then get a job.
+The first route means you study at university, get a qualification, and then apply for teaching jobs.
 Arguably the most common route into teaching.

 The second route means you get a job and then get a qualification.
 There are two ways this can be approached.

 The first is with a Postgraduate Teaching Apprenticeship.
 This approach will give you an 80/20 split between teaching and studying.
-During your final term you will need to take an End-Point Assessment.
-This will effectively determine if you have the skills required to qualify.
+During your final term, you will need to take an End-Point Assessment.
+This will effectively determine if you have the skills required to qualify as a teacher.

-Upon completion of the apprenticeship you will be awarded a Qualified Teacher Status degree.
+Upon completion of the teaching apprenticeship, you will be awarded a Qualified Teacher Status degree.

-The other ‘on the job’ route is called School Direct and – much like an apprenticeship revolves around on the job training while you study towards a QTS.
+The other ‘on the job’ route is called School Direct and – much like a teaching apprenticeship revolves around on the job training while you study towards a QTS.